-What are the best vintage shops in Palm Springs is a question I get asked a lot these days.
+The #1 question I get asked?
+What are the best vintage shops in Palm Springs?
 Fellow vintage-lovers Beth and Devon wanted to know my favorite shops too, so last weekend we headed out on a little Palm Springs road trip, sponsored by our friends and fellow style-lovers at JustFab, to hunt for home decor treasures and more from eras past.
+Come along to see my favorite vintage shops and thrift stores in Palm Springs!

 Check out our JustFab Road Trip to discover the best shops in Palm Springs to find mid-century pieces and more & to see what I wore for a day of treasure-hunting in the desert.
 Plus, read on for how you can get 25% off at JustFab!